KiraZant/everybodylearningcurves/README.md

 	python3 main.py

 The data used in the study cannot be made public as it's use is restricted per the data user agreement.
-The provided data 'synthetic_data.csv' is entirely synthetic with not resemblence to the real data and no predictive power ,therefore, it does not lead to the reported results.
+The provided data 'synthetic_data.csv' is entirely synthetic with not resemblence to the real data, therefore, it does not lead to the reported results.

-It was produced via the following code
+It was produced via the following code:

 X, y = make_classification(n_samples=3654,
                            n_features=len(features),